twhl-community/halflife-unified-sdk/docs/entityguide/map-upgrades.md

 Fixes the Pit Worm's Nest bridge possibly breaking if triggered too soon.

+### OfBoot1FixOspreyScriptUpgrade

+Prevents the Osprey in `ofboot1` from switching to the `rotor` animation and falling through the ground after loading a save game.

 ### RemoveGameModeSettingsUpgrade

 Removes the CTF game mode settings from Opposing Force maps.